Dancing as a Hobby - Ten Popular Dance Styles

 In addition to the traditional tap dancing you may wish to also consider clogging country western style, the flamenco, and Irish Stepping.

-A very popular street dance is known as Break Dancing.
+Break dancing is a popular street dance.
 When I had visited Epcot Center in Orlando, Florida I had attended the performance given by an African touring troupe.
 In that performance was a 70 year old man who had performed break dancing using a hubcap as a prop.
 At this show the emcee announced that this was the tribe which originated the true form of break dancing.

 Break dancing is most popular with young men.
 This dance is extremely physical requiring acrobatic skills.
 Martial arts dancing can also be included in this category.